 Cost of Attendance:

 The total amount it will cost a student to go to college.
-The COA (COA) includes tuition fees, food and housing, books and supplies, transportation, personal miscellaneous expenses and if applicable, loan fees.
+The COA (COA) includes tuition fees, food and housing, books, course materials, supplies, equipment, transportation, personal miscellaneous expenses and if applicable, loan fees.

 The amount charged by a post-secondary school to attend their institution.